aidos-lab/Diss-l-ECT/README.md

   The type of structural information for the ECT calculation.
 Possible values are:
   - `'points'`: Information about the nodes.
   - `'edges'`: Information about the edges.
-  - `'faces'`: Information about faces or 3-cliques in the graph.

 - **`NUM_THETAS`**: `int`, default=64
   The dimensionality of the ECT approximation.
 The final ECT vector has dimensions `NUM_THETAS x NUM_THETAS`.